 Supporting Entrepreneurship in Botswana

 The Karowe Emerging Entrepreneurs Fund was launched to promote employment opportunities and economic diversification surrounding the Karowe Mine in Botswana.
 The fund supports early stage micro-businesses by providing dedicated business development services and access to financing to local entrepreneurs.
-Through this initiative, 8 new businesses have been funded in diverse industries including manufacturing, agriculture, and retail.
-As a direct impact of these economic diversification efforts, 26 new jobs have created.

 Improving dairy production